marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 But based on other "limitation" (I thought that license-ask about VMWare) - I decided try VMWare Workstation Pro (trial-time) - if it will be more good and work from first.

-With VMWare Workstation PRO (trial-time) and .json-file (metasploitable3) for VMWare under the Packer/Vagrant usage - there is quite good result.
+With VMWare Workstation PRO (trial-time) and .json-file (metasploitable3) for VMWare --> alsow with the Packer/Vagrant usage - there is quite good result.

 But I found that "license-ask" (when we will try to add Vagrant box to the VM) about certain Vagrant design.